LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 * From the navigation bar, users have the option to click on Analytics tab to access the reporting metrics for Proactive Messaging.
 The current metrics are aggregated data at the brand level and not per campaign level.
 Please note, metrics per campaign level will be coming soon.
-* The data can be filtered on this page by date by selecting a date range from MM/DD/YYYY to MM/DD/YYYY or by selecting some Quick range such as Today, This Week, This Month, Last 30/60/90 days, or Year to date.
+* The data can be filtered on this page by date by:
+  * Date range from MM/DD/YYYY to MM/DD/YYYY
+  * Quick date range, select: Today, This Week, This Month, Last 30/60/90 days, or Year to date
+  * Skills - by default all skills are select but you can also select a single or a set of skills.
+When data is filtered to the full date range for the brand i.e. from the day they onboard to current date

-* There are a number of metrics available:
+* These are the metrics available:
   * **Success rate** - Percentage of the number of messages successfully delivered to the messaging gateway over the total number of messages sent.
 Soon, this will be updated to be the percentage of the number of messages successfully delivered to the consumer over the total number of messages sent.
   * **Response rate -** Percentage of the number of messages that get response over the total number of messages successfully delivered to the messaging gateway.
   * **Delivery Status** - This chart shows the total number of messages sent, the number of messages successfully delivered to the messaging gateway i.e. SMS-Twilio or WhatsApp and the number of messages failed to get delivered.